koriaf/ausdigital-tap/docs/tap_details.md

 The message does not contain plaintext of the business message (signed or otherwise).
 It contains the hash of the signed plaintext (as per above), and cyphertext of the plaintext message.

 The cyphertext is created using public key cryptography, using the appropriate public key for the recipient business endpoint, and the appropriate privte key of the sender.
 The public parts of these keypairs are discoverable using the appropriate SMP for each business identifier URNs, which is discoverable using the global DCL.
-Public keys MUST be stored ASCII-Armoured form in the SMP.
+Public keys MUST be published in ASCII-Armoured form in the SMP.

 Use of mature and extensively scrutenised cryptography implementations is strongly encouraged.
-The following examples use GnuPG, anthough any RFC4880 compliant imlpementation (or equivalent) could also be used.
+The following examples use GnuPG, anthough any compliant RFC4880 imlpementation could be used in an equivalent way.

 Assuming the recipient's public key is not already in the sender's GnuPG keyring, but is in the current working directory as `recipient.gpg`, it can be added to the sender's GnuPG keyring like this: